nifelover/testingfornifers/Chugjug.md

-you can take me to moisty mires but not loot lake i really like to, chug jug withyou we can be pro fornite gamers
+you can take me to moisty mires but not loot lake i really like to, chug jug withyou we can be pro fornite gamers he said hey broski you got heals and a shield pot? i need healing and i am only at 1 hp